How to Build the eRVin Hardware

 It’s pretty easy and inexpensive to put together the hardware that can run an eRVin image.
 If you have a Tiffin product, the same exact hardware will also run a CoachProxy image.
 If you are comfortable plugging two circuit boards together, mounting them in a case and hooking up 4 wires (with a small screwdriver, no soldering), crimping on a connector (no special tools needed) and then plugging the system into the Firefly G5 or G6 panel on your coach, then this project is something you can do.

-Better yet, if you order the pre-assembled Copperhill kit (see the Parts section below) the only thing you need to do is hook up the four wires.
 Cost will be between $90-$150 depending on where and what versions of the parts you purchase.
 The lower end of the price range is if you source the parts from the cheapest sources and assemble it yourself.
-The high end of the price range is for the assembled Copperhill version.
-Once you have the hardware built you can download an eRVin or CoachProxy image and get your coach automated!
+The high end of the price range is for the assembled Copperhill version (no longer available as of 2022).
+Once you have the hardware built you can download and flash an eRVin or CoachProxy image and get your coach automated!

 eRVin should work on any brand/model RV that uses a Firefly panel like the G5 or G6 (and perhaps others).
 This includes Fleetwood (and all other REV variants), Thor, Winnebago and probably many others.
-However, currently I do not have customized images for any coaches other than Entegra (and Tiffin via the CoachProxy image).
-The customized changes required are limited mostly to things like the names and addresses of lights and other components, so if you have the incentive to do a little configuration work, I may be able to help with getting a basic system going for your RV.
+However, currently I do not have customized images for any coaches other than Entegra (and Tiffin is supported via the CoachProxy image).
+The customized changes required are limited mostly to things like the names and “instances” of lights, shades and other subsystems, so if you have the incentive to do a little configuration work, I will be describing further along on how to do some of these basic reconfiguration tasks yourself.

-ENTEGRA – eRVin will work on any Entegra that has a Firefly G5 or G6 panel and will peacfully coexist with a Vegatouch, should you have one.
+ENTEGRA – eRVin will theoretically work on any Entegra that has a Firefly G5 or G6 panel and will peacefully coexist with a Vegatouch system, should you have one.
 That includes all Entegra’s back to at least 2013 and possible older models that have a Firefly panel ( if you have “multiplex lighting” controls you probably have a Firefly panel).
-At a minimum, eRVin will be able to control lighting on all the aforementioned Entegra models.
+At a minimum, eRVin is able to control lighting on all the aforementioned Entegra models.
 Electric shade control has been tested as far back as 2015 but will probably also work on older units.
-Other subsystems may also be supported (generator start/stop, slides, etc.), but as of this time I do not have enough feedback to be specific.
-In addition, performing upgrades to existing subsystems aboard your coach can enable additional features.
-For example upgrading your SeeLevel Monitor panel to an RV-C version will enable tank levels to appear on your eRVin dashboard.
+Other subsystems may also be eventually supported (generator start/stop, slides, awnings, locks, etc.).
+In addition, performing enhancements to existing subsystems aboard your coach can enable additional features.
+For example, on a non-Vegatouch Entegra, upgrading your SeeLevel Monitor panel to an RV-C version will enable tank levels to appear on your eRVin dashboard.

 TIFFIN – the CoachProxy image supports most Tiffin products up thru 2019 (and maybe a few newer), the CoachProxy Compatibility page has details of the functions available based on year/model Tiffin.
 CoachProxy documentation can be found here.